Image credit: Timberland

 Timberland is owned by VF Corporation.

-Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and Wastewater to business models and product circularity.
+Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate Timberland “It's a Start”.
 These are a few factors influencing its score:

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate Timberland “It's a Start”.
 These are a few factors influencing its score:

-• It provides a confidential complaints mechanism for workers in its supply chain to report harassment or violence.
+• It has an external grievance mechanism for workers in its supply chain to anonymously report concerns like harassment and unpaid wages.

-• There’s no evidence it ensures workers are paid living wages in its supply chain.
+• It claims to have a program to improve wages but there’s no evidence it ensures its workers are paid living wages in most of its supply chain.

-• During the height of the COVID-19 pandemic, it disclosed adequate policies to protect workers in its supply chain from the virus.
+• During the height of the Covid-19 pandemic, it disclosed adequate policies to protect workers in its supply chain from the virus.

-• It appears to use shearling, recycled exotic animal hair, and silk.
+• It appears to use leather, wool, and down.

-• It doesn’t appear to use fur, angora, or exotic animal skin.
+• It doesn’t appear to use angora, fur, exotic animal skin, shearling, cashmere, alpaca, or mohair.

-Last updated February 2023
+Last updated 2025-10-31